SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 ```

 This will configure our app to check the queue every 2 second.
-More about this can be found here <url to read about extension settings>.
+More about this can be found here [queue extension settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue?tabs=in-process%2Cextensionv5%2Cextensionv3&pivots=programming-language-powershell).

 After adding some PowerShell magic to our function app it will now parse the data passed down by the queue to the function.
 ```PowerShell